Entouanes/YesayEnterprise/SiteYesay/README.md

 # Yesay, my first flask-based webpage

 [Yesay](http://yesay.pythonanywhere.com) is a cool name for a website.
 This is my first attempt at creating a web-page with flask and hosted on [pythonanywhere](https://pythonanywhere.com).
-I used a web template from "HTML5 Up" called Dimension.
+The site is based on a web template from "HTML5 Up" called Dimension.
 The description below is the README.txt of the template.

 ---